Cervo2paille/hype/README.md

 # hype
-a remake of the game "Hype the time Quest"
+A remake of the game "Hype the Time Quest"
 # Members
 Rosalisse (dev, graphics)
 Cervo2paille (dev, graphics)